 The policies and standards defined earlier are now employed organization-wide.
 Data governance becomes a part of every project in the organization.

 Action items: Take EIM a step ahead and identify the opportunities at the departmental level.

 Information, at this stage, is viewed as a valuable asset to the company.
 EIM standards and policies are well understood and implemented throughout the organization.

-Information assets are categorized, and the information metrics are defined.
+Information assets are categorized, and information metrics are defined.
 A committee is formed to solve inter-team information issues and to identify the places for the betterment of the same.